 The estimates and underlying assumptions are reviewed on an ongoing basis.
-Changes to accounting estimates are recognised in the period in which the estimate is revised based on the latest available information.
+Revisions to accounting estimates are recognised in the period in which the estimate is revised if the revision affects only that period, or in the period of the revision and future periods if the revision affects both current and future periods.